krigjo25/Databases/HospitalManagementSystem/Design/TheCase.md

 ## About the project case
+Create (a) database(es) with full patient details and employee details<br>

+The patient table will include<br>
+Personal details, work related information and health information

+The Doctor will handle patients, one doctor can treat up to ten patient<br>
-    A patient will have a unique Patient ID.
+Also each employee will have an unique employeeID, Doctors and patient<br>

-    Full description about the patient about personal detail and phone number, and then Disease and what treatment is going on.
-The doctor will handle patients, one doctor can Treat more than 1 patient.
-Also, each doctor will have a unique ID.
-Doctor and Patients will be related.
-Patients can be admitted to the hospital.
+will be related to eachoter.

+So by creating a hospital, there has to be different rooms, such as

+* Operation Theaters
+* ICU
+* Emergency services

-    So different room numbers will be there, also rooms for Operation Theaters and ICU.
-There are some nurses, and ward boys for the maintenance of the hospital and for patient take care.
-Based upon the number of days and treatment bill will be generated.
+The hospital would need some nurses, ward boys for the maintance <br>
+of the hospital and for patient care.

+Based sed upon the number of days and treatment bill will be generated.